Congenital mitral valve anomalies

 Treatment

-You may eventually need surgery to repair or replace the mitral valve.
+Some people with congenital mitral anomalies may need surgery to repair or replace the mitral valve.

 Mitral valve repair

-Your doctor may recommend mitral valve repair when possible, as it saves your heart valve.
+Mitral valve repair is done when possible, as it saves the heart valve.
 Surgeons may do one or more of the following during mitral valve repair:

-- Tighten or reinforce the ring around a valve (annulus) using an artificial ring
+- Tighten or reinforce the ring around a valve, called the annulus, using sutures or an artificial ring.

 Mitral valve replacement